todogroup/governance/structure/ambassadors/ambassador-manual.md

-# DRAFT: TODO OSPO Ambassador Manual (2026 Edition)
+# DRAFT: TODO Group OSPO Ambassador Manual (2026 Edition)

 > Draft Version - July 5th, 2026

-TODO Group OSPO Ambassadors (TOAs) are experienced practitioners who help OSPO teams and open source managers and practitioners get started in this field, advance open source management and operations in their organizations **using TODO Group resources and best practices**.
+TODO Group OSPO Ambassadors (shortened to *TODO Ambassadors*) are experienced practitioners who help OSPO teams and open source managers and practitioners get started in this field, advance open source management and operations in their organizations **using TODO Group resources and best practices**.
 This document is the operating manual: what Ambassadors do, what counts as a contribution, how to submit it, and how contributions are tracked.

 Overall, we ask ambassadors to: